Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/athena-configs.md

 Refer to [persist_docs](/reference/resource-configs/persist_docs) for more details.

+### Avoid deletion of parquet tables

+When using dbt-athena to build Iceberg tables, care must be taken to avoid accidentally deleting files in S3 buckets that contain manually created parquet tables.

+This typically occurs when a dbt model has the same name as an existing table in the AWS Glue catalog, the dbt-athena adapter checks the catalog for the table’s metadata, including its S3 location.
+It then deletes all files in that location before recreating the table using the SQL defined in the model.

+Also, if a dbt model is configured to write to the same S3 location as an existing table (even if the table name is different).
+The adapter will clean out the target folder to avoid conflicts during table creation.

 ## Snapshots

 The adapter supports snapshot materialization.
 It supports both the timestamp and check strategies.
 To create a snapshot, create a snapshot file in the `snapshots` directory.
 You'll need to create this directory if it doesn't already exist.